-The perfect circle closes: Tim Berners Lee, the man who created the World Wide Web, launched an action plan to save his invention.
+The perfect circle closes: Tim Berners Lee, the man who created the World Wide Web, has launched an action plan to save his invention.

-Created by more than 80 organizations representing governments, companies and civil society, the "contract" (which in effect is rather a mix between a vademecum and a road map) requires commitments to keep the Web open, safe and free.
+Created by over 80 organizations representing governments, businesses and civil society, the “contract” (which for all intents and purposes is more of a mix between a handbook and a road map) requires commitments to keep the Web open, secure and free.

 The big names ready to support the global plan to save the internet: will it be enough?